maciejpirog/cpp-effects/doc/refman.md

 };
 ```

 - `typename Answer` - The overall answer type of a derived handler.
+Should be at least move-constructible.

 - `typename Body` - The type of the handled computation.
+Should be at least move-constructible.

 - `typename...
 Cmds` - The commands that are handled by this handler.